spryker/spryker-shop-core/Bundles/ShoppingListPage/src/SprykerShop/Yves/ShoppingListPage/Theme/default/components/molecules/shopping-list-message/README.md

 # shopping-list-message (molecule)

-Displays a warning message if you are trying to delete shopping list.
+Displays a warning message if you are trying to delete a shopping list.

 ## Code sample